 Magnesium and Melatonin intake

-Recent studies have shown that taking magnesium and melatonin with a dosage appropriate to your body can increase the duration of Deep sleep.
+Recent studies have shown that taking magnesium and melatonin with a dosage appropriate to your body can increase the duration of deep sleep.
 See this with your doctor.

 How to track how much Deep sleep you are getting?

 You can use your Circular ring to know exactly how much Deep sleep you get each night.
-The app gives you the details of your sleep cycle including the portion of Deep sleep accordingly to your cycles, but also the amount of Deep sleep in percentage and duration of your total sleep.
+The app gives you the details of your sleep cycle including the portion of Deep sleep according to your cycles, but also the amount of Deep sleep in percentage and duration of your total sleep.
 You can also compare your Deep sleep from night to night to monitor your evolution and compare your last night with your own average to understand your sleep.

 If you wish to improve your REM Sleep you can also read Tips to increase your REM sleep.